odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 If the researcher's contact details are not publicly accessible or listed in Scopus or Google, the application will not be able to retrieve the information.

-Otherwise, ensure that the information you have entered in the search fields is spelt correctly and uses the researcher's most commonly used name as opposed to nicknames.
-For institutions, use the full name of the institution rather than abbreviations.
+Otherwise, ensure that the information you have entered in the search fields is spelt correctly and uses the researcher's most commonly used name as opposed to nicknames or abbreviations.
+For institutions too the full name should generally be used.
 For example, enter the 'University of Western Australia' instead of 'UWA'.

 **Which Wi-Fi network should I be connected to in order to use this?**